Safe Benzodiazepine Detox at the Providence Projects

 Is a Detox Enough to Tackle Benzodiazepine Addiction?

 Detox is often the first step to get you on the path to an addiction-free life.
-However, detox is not the cure for benzodiazepine addiction.
+However, detox is not a treatment for benzodiazepine addiction.
 After a drug detox, you might experience cravings as your body tries to get used to your clean and sober state.
+This is why we recommend residential treatment for benzodiazepine addiction, which includes both detox & therapy to help tackle the root causes of addiction.

-You need to create and live by healthy habits that will allow you to rest the temptation of giving into these cravings.
-That’s where rehab, therapy and involvement in aftercare programs such as support groups and fellowship groups come in.
+You need to create and live by healthy habits that will allow you to resist the temptation of giving into these cravings.
+This is where support groups and fellowship groups come in.
 With these, you know now how best to navigate through triggers and avoid pursuing self-destructive behaviours that may lead you back to the cycle of abuse.

 Rehab and therapy are the ultimate solutions to tackling benzodiazepine addiction.
 With these two, you’ll completely change the negative thought patterns that can derail your full recovery from addiction.